vinlin24/cs35l-notebooks/week1.md

 ### Fixing Mistakes

-While still learning, it's important to know these few to get back to familiar territory when something goes wrong:
+It's important to know these few to get back to familiar territory when something goes wrong:

 ```
 C-/             Undo the last command (only if text was modified)